Kelby D. Love, 58, of Scottsdale, Ariz., formerly of Elkhart, passed away peacefully in his sleep on Wednesday, Oct. 3, 2018.

 The Beacon Health Foundation - In Tribute of Kelby Love

 PH: 574.524.GIVE (4483)

 Or online at beaconhealthsystem.org

-To send flowers to Kelby's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Kelby D. Love, please visit our floral store.